MclPio/mclpio.github.io/_posts/2025-08-06-is-the-golden-age-for-software-developers-over.md

 2.  **Is there a "hiring season" to aim for?** We'll examine the data for seasonality to see if timing your applications makes a difference.
 3.  **What can we do to succeed?** We'll outline practical strategies for navigating a competitive environment.

-## The Evidence: A Deep Dive into Software Development Job Trends
+## The Evidence: A Five-Year Trend of the Job Market

-To understand the current landscape, we'll analyze job posting data from Indeed's Hiring Lab and interest rate data from the Bank of Canada, focusing on the period from February 2020 to July 2025.
+To understand where the industry stands, we'll analyze job posting data from Indeed's Hiring Lab and interest rate data from the Bank of Canada, focusing on the period from February 2020 to July 2025.

 ### The Big Picture: The Post-Pandemic Boom and Bust